 Funds of the Association shall be:

-Deposited in the name of the Association in a bank or banks, or similar institution designated by the Executive Council.
+Deposited in the name of the Association in a bank or banks, or similar institution designated by the Board of Directors.

-Separated into such accounts as the Executive Council may direct;
+Separated into such accounts as the Board of Directors may direct;

-Expended, without further authority from the Executive Council, in support of the approved annual budget.
+Expended, without further authority from the Board of Directors, in support of the approved annual budget.

-Invested and reinvested in accordance with the purpose of the Association as the Executive Council may direct; and
+Invested and reinvested in accordance with the purpose of the Association as the Board of Directors may direct; and

 Used to promote the purposes of the Association.